 The same narrowing that occurs in coronary artery disease can happen in the arteries that supply blood to the arms and legs.
 The main symptom of PAD is severe leg pain when walking.

-The long-term outlook for heart disease patients depends upon many factors.
-These include: the type of underlying heart disease, the person’s reaction to the medications, and the extent and severity of impairment.
+The long-term outlook for people with heart disease depends upon many factors.
+These include the type of underlying heart disease, the person’s reaction to the medications, and the extent and severity of impairment.
+If a doctor diagnoses you or a loved one with heart disease, a medication and healthy lifestyle regimen should be followed to prevent worsening complications.